 RMP is Michigan’s authority on sustainable energy production and you can follow us on Twitter or like us on facebook to get regular updates as we create new energy maps and blog about sustainable energy advancements.
 Stay tuned as RMP continues to cover developments in #CCS and other advanced energy technologies.
 RMP will be writing many more posts about #CCS as news and additional information becomes available.

 Check Out RMP’s Carbon Dioxide Sequestration Wells in Michigan Map

-RMP has been demonstrating our oil well mapping software since High Volume Hydraulic Fracturing (HVHF) came to Michigan.
+RMP has been demonstrating our watchdog oil well mapping software since High Volume Hydraulic Fracturing (HVHF) came to Michigan.
 We wanted to know where the HVHF wells were in our state and learn more about them but the maps just didn’t exist.
 We could not get straight answers to our many questions.
 Sure there was the MDEQ’s GeoWebFace and other mapping applications out there but we needed something more robust.
 That’s when RMP was born.
-I have been working on Michigan oil well data and writing my own software for about 7 years now and what separates RMP data from other data sources is our supplemental data table and exclusive software.
-By creating my own table that works in conjunction with MDEQ public data, I have been able to add hooks & sorting criteria to Michigan data you just can’t find anywhere else.
+I have been working as a watchdog regarding Michigan oil well data and writing my own software for about 7 years now and what separates RMP data from other data sources is our supplemental data table and exclusive software.
+By creating an RMP exclusive table that works in conjunction with MDEQ public data, has added hooks & sorting criteria to Michigan data you just can’t find anywhere else.
 Want to know which oils have ground water contamination issues?
 Want to know which wells target the Niagaran formation?
 Or which wells use CO2 EOR?
 There is no other place on the web that can match the Michigan made mapping software exclusive to RMP.
 Our CO2 EOR map shown below is a great example of a map you just won’t find anywhere else on the internet.